dfresh613/strangerLights/README.md

 ### StrangerArduino
 Arduino sketch code which creates a char to int hashmap of letters to LED positions.
 Actively listens through serial connection for messages and uses the hashmap to display them with the displayMessage() function.
-If no messages are present, it will simply do a random glowing routine (some of which were originally defined by bxl4662).
+If no messages are present, it will simply do a random glowing routine

 Quick youtube POC:
 https://www.youtube.com/watch?v=IDPV9tJOkKA&feature=youtu.be